- Our Approach

 - Contact Us

-Harvard Medical School & M.I.T.
-Trained Audiologist Dr. Keith Darrow serves as Director of Audiology Research for Hearing & Balance Centers of New England.
-In addition to his extensive training as an Audiologist, Dr. Darrow’s expertise includes a Ph.D. in the field of Speech and Hearing Bioscience and Technology.
-Thanks to his unique background, significant knowledge, and notable experience, Dr. Darrow is able to provide our Worcester hearing center with the research, understanding, and comprehensive training necessary to properly analyze, diagnose, and treat your or your loved one’s hearing impairment properly.
-His approach to hearing rehabilitation has improved lives not only for patients at our Worcester hearing center serving Worcester, Sturbridge, Leominster, Milford, Shrewsbury, Holden, Paxton, Sterling, Auburn and Leicester, MA), but also for patients of numerous other audiology practices throughout the country.
+Harvard Medical School & M.I.T. trained audiologist, Dr. Keith Darrow, serves as Director of Audiology Research for Hearing & Balance Centers of New England.
+In addition to his extensive training as an audiologist, Dr. Darrow’s expertise includes a Ph.D. in the field of Speech and Hearing Bioscience and Technology.
+Thanks to his unique background, significant knowledge, and notable experience, Dr. Darrow is able to provide our Worcester hearing center with significant research, understanding, and comprehensive training.
+All of this is necessary to properly analyze, diagnose, and treat your or your loved one’s hearing impairment properly.
+His approach to hearing rehabilitation has improved lives not only for patients at our Worcester hearing center, which serves Worcester, Sturbridge, Leominster, Milford, Shrewsbury, Holden, Paxton, Sterling, Auburn, and Leicester, MA), but also for patients of numerous other audiology practices throughout the country.

 Dr. Darrow’s research, treatment methods, and quality of hearing care can be experienced by working with the trained team of hearing specialists at our Worcester hearing center.
 In addition, you can request to attend seminars or workshops conducted by Dr. Darrow throughout the year.

 If you’ve shared any of these concerns, hopefully this brief discussion has put your mind at ease that you are not alone.
 But don’t stop now; there’s much more to explore here.
 In my practice, I see patients like you every day.
 You’re worried about your hearing, about your brain health, and about your personal relationships, but you are none too eager to jump right into the world of hearing aids.